physical-computation/Warp-firmware/src/boot/ksdk1.1.0/README.md

-5) Add a decoding case to the `decodeSensorBitFieldAT45DB` function in `devAT45DB.c`, in the correct order.
+5) Add a decoding case to the `writeAllSensorsToFlash` function in `boot.c`, in the correct order.
 For example, if the new sensor is designated the 13th bit, then the following should be added AFTER the 12th case:
 	```C
 	if (sensorBitField & 0b1000000000000) {
 		numberOfSensorsFound++;